-3.1 Each workload is calculated based on 1,526.4 hours per year for each full-time member of academic staff, after accounting for annual leave entitlement and University closure dates.
-University closure days are not a contractual entitlement and are subject to change annually.
+3.1 The workload for each full-time academic staff member is calculated based on 1,526.4 hours per year, taking into account their annual leave entitlement and University closure dates.
+Note that University closure days are not guaranteed by contract and may change each year.

-Workload for part-time colleagues is determined proportionately on a pro-rata basis.
+The workload for part-time employees is calculated proportionately based on a pro-rata distribution.

-- In accordance with the academic careers pathways, the WAM breaks academic activity into six categories, against which time proportions are allocated relative to the total of 1,526.4 hours on a pro-rata basis: - a.
+- 3.2 In alignment with the academic career pathways, this framework categorises academic activities into six distinct areas.
+Time proportions are allocated for each category based on a total of 1,526.4 hours on a pro-rata basis: - a.
 Teaching and teaching-related responsibilities, such as module convening, planning, admin, marking, student support, and dissertation supervision (at undergraduate, postgraduate taught and postgraduate research levels). - b.
 Research activities. - c.
 Enterprise and engagement, including consultancy and clinic work. - d.
 Professional practice commitments (including compliance with Professional, Statutory, and Regulatory Bodies (PSRBs)). - e.
 Academic Leadership and Management duties. - f.
-Academic Citizenship - 3.3 Most calculations are treated on a pure-hours basis, where a specific activity corresponds to a designated number of hours of allowance. - 3.4 Exceptions to 3.3 are as follows: - a.
+Academic Citizenship - 3.3 Most calculations are based on the number of hours allocated to specific activities within the above categories. - 3.4 Exceptions to 3.3 are as follows: - a.
 Some teaching activities (see section 4 below). - b.
 Marking and assessment (see section 6 below). - c.
 Research, where allocations are calculated as a % of FTE (see section 9 below). - d.
-Administration overhead hours, where allocations are calculated based as a % of FTE, and only counted for those staff who undertake substantial teaching duties. - 3.5 All discretionary and non-tariff-based hours allowances represent an extra financial commitment by the University and require approval from the appropriate academic member of the Faculty.
+Administration overhead hours, where allocations are calculated based as a % of FTE, and only counted for those staff who undertake substantial teaching duties. - 3.5 All discretionary and non-tariff-based hour allowances need approval from the relevant Head of School within the Faculty, as they involve extra financial commitment by the University.